 50. Would the pathways to becoming a registered professional planner in BC affected by the PGA?
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any potential changes to PIBC's certification process for RPPs would be further explored and determined in collaboration with the OSPG.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any potential changes to PIBC's certification process for RPPs would be further explored and determined in collaboration with the OSPG.